filippopedrazzinifp/kosuke/README.md

 # Kosuke

+> Are you a better Software Engineer than ChatGPT?

 Kosuke is an asynchronous code assistant.
 It can perform code reviews, analyze entire codebases and generate descriptive changelogs for marketing purposes.
 ## Run Locally